Comments and suggestions to admin@lusitania.net

 divorced him.
 He spent most of the early thirties flitting backwards

-and forwards between the US and France whilst still being
+and forwards between the US and France whilst still being pursued

-January of 1930.
-In 1931, he and his third wife went on a cruise to
+1930.
+In 1931, he and his third wife went on a cruise to Bermuda,

-for bankruptcy, owing more than $260,000, though he managed to
+bankruptcy, owing more than $260,000, though he managed to

 wriggle out of one of the law suits against him.